Staffing shortages pose challenges for AppalCart

 In September, AppalCart released a video in hopes of recruiting new staff members.
 The video featured information about the company’s competitive pay, flexible scheduling and hiring process, which includes paid training for what Hughes said is an overwhelming prospect for potential employees: obtaining a Commercial Driver’s License.

 When it comes to retaining staff, AppalCart began issuing bonuses to staff who agree to stay through May 2022.
 Hughes said the agency is in conversation with state departments and other transit authorities about raising pay for all of its employees.
-Starting pay while training is $10 per hour and increases to $15/hour after drivers obtain a CDL.
+Starting pay while training is $10 per hour and increases to $15 per hour after drivers obtain a CDL.

 “It’s one of those things I think everyone is monitoring right now to make sure that they’re competitive, and so that we can make sure that we are adequately compensating our employees for what they’re doing,” Hughes said.
 “If our budget will allow it, we’ll definitely try to make it happen.”